 Post mating, the female spider makes a big egg sac where she deposits around 500 eggs.
 The egg sac is usually carried by her until all eggs are hatched.

-Juvenile spiders go through the molting phase for around four times a year.
+Juvenile spiders go through the molting phase around four times a year.

-The species doesn’t spin webs for catching its prey, rather it enjoys chasing and killing the victim.
+The species doesn’t spin webs to catch its prey, rather it enjoys chasing and killing the victim.

 Also Known as | Chilean rose tarantula, Chilean fire tarantula, and Chilean red-haired tarantula |